 A high-resolution, battery-operated or hardwired video doorbell with a full FOV costs between $200 and $500.

 A. While a video doorbell can alert you to strangers at your door, it doesn’t replace a security system.
 If someone attempts to break into your home, a security system will alert your local police department automatically.
 A video doorbell is unable to notify authorities.
-Security systems also monitor other possible dangers in your home, such as smoke or other evidence of a fire, which a video doorbell can’t do.
+A security system also monitors other possible dangers in your home, such as smoke or other evidence of a fire, which a video doorbell can’t do.
 However, a video doorbell can be a great addition to an existing security system if you want to make your home as secure as possible.

 A. No, most video doorbells are WiFi connected.
 That means the WiFi connection in your home must be strong enough to reach the area where you plan to install the doorbell, so it can send the necessary notifications to your device through its app.